tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 ```

 C types we need for parameters come from the [ffi module](https://doc.rust-lang.org/std/ffi/index.html) in the Rust standard library.
-Before calling the rust `calculate_transform`, we first need to construct the Rust types from the parameters.
+Before calling the rust `calculate_transform`, we must first construct the Rust types from the parameters.

 Interestingly, we use an [undocumented fact that thin pointers can be utilized in ffi](https://github.com/rust-lang/nomicon/issues/23).
 A sized slice is a thin pointer that does not store the size at runtime.